GariestGary/Unity-Toolbox/README.md

 ## Basics

-All starts with scene named "MAIN", just open it from `Plugins/Toolbox/Scenes/MAIN.unity` and add to build settings.
+All starts with scene named "MAIN", just initialize it from `Toolbox/Init MAIN` menu and open from `Toolbox/Open MAIN`.
 Scene has main [ENTRY] object, which contains all necessary components.

 From ENTRY component you can directly change global time scale, set initial scene name, which opens at game start and `On Load Event` that calls from unity's `Start()` method.